Next: expander intro lex, Previous: expander intro times, Up: expander intro [Index]

 Syntactic forms built into the language, they are called primitive core

 macros and primitive non–core macros.
-They are lambda
+They are lambda,

-and similar, define-syntax
+define, let and similar, define-syntax,

-and all
+letrec-syntax, if, and, or and all

 the rest.